jsravn/hamster/README.md

 The network is setup based on a four port router using a DHCP based cable mode in bridge mode.
 It will need to be modified based on your own configuration.

-# Grafana

-Grafana doesn't lend itself well to automation.
-So it is set up manually:

-1. Add the prometheus datasource at localhost:9090.
-2. Add the node exporter dashboard from  https://grafana.com/grafana/dashboards/1860.

 # Wireguard